What do all of the most successful hackers have in common?

 Unfortunately, socially engineered attacks are not only becoming more common, but they’re also growing more sophisticated.

 And as humans, we don’t seem to be adapting as rapidly.

-With connected devices in nearly every household along with the possible economic downturn in the background, the lure of questionnaires scams are at an all-time high.
+With connected devices in nearly every household along with the possible economic downturn in the background, the lure of questionnaires scams is at an all-time high.

 The Malicious Pursuit

 As it turns out, all bad actors have one purpose—to shift the user.